Novavax expects it can meet U.S. COVID-19 vaccine demand in 2021, executives say

 Novavax said last week its experimental vaccine produced high levels of antibodies against the novel coronavirus, according to initial data from a small, early stage clinical trial.

-Novavax expects to begin producing vaccine at large scale in the beginning of 2021 and to be able to make “well over” 2 billion doses of its vaccine annually overall, the executives added during an investor call.
+Novavax expects to begin producing vaccine at large scale in the beginning of 2021 and to be able to make “well over” 2 billion doses of its vaccine annually overall if its vaccine is authorized for use by regulators, the executives added during an investor call.

 Novavax is still waiting on the U.S. Food and Drug Administration to review data from its early stage study of its vaccine candidate, but has said it expects to start a large Phase III trial as soon as late September.